Mortgage protection insurance – also knowns as an MPPI policy – is an extra safeguarding measure for homeowners that is usually advised.

-- What is a Mortgage Protection?
+What is a mortgage protection insurance?

 There are no laws saying you need MPPI, it is not a compulsory policy.
 However, it is sometimes a condition of a loan to guarantee protection for the lender as well as you, the borrower.